GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 are usually detected by the D3D12 Debug Layer.

 For DX12 applications ``Hardware Crash Analysis`` feature now supports ``debug information``.
 See the section :ref:`hardware_crash_analysis` for more details.

+Shader Resource Descriptor (SRD) Analysis is supported when SGPR register collection is enabled at capture time.
+See the section :ref:`Shader Resource Descriptor (SRD) Analysis <srd_analysis>` for more details.

 .. note::